Neighborhoods of Tulsa, Oklahoma: Highland and Whiteside Park Area

-To the east of downtown is Tulsa's oldest suburban shopping area and is noted for its abundance of red brick.
-The artsy, historic, and recently restored Circle Cinema is located in this area.
-The Kendall-Whittier shopping area and surrounding neighborhoods are now popular with Tulsa's rapidly growing Hispanic community.
-Just east of this area is the University of Tulsa.

 Swan Lake Historic District

 Swan Lake is a historic district whose borders consist of 15th Street to the North, Utica Street to the East, 21st Street to the South, and Peoria Avenue to the west.
 This area was originally named Orcutt District for the landowner, and the lake was originally a cattle watering place.
 It was the site of an amusement park in the early twentieth century, but is now notable for the number and architectural variety of houses and apartment buildings constructed in the 1920s and 1930s.

 Terwilleger Heights

 Terwilleger Heights is located immediately south and west of Utica Square bordered by 21st Street, 31st Street, Utica Avenue and Peoria Avenue.
 This area has early 1930s homes both grand and small, mature and many newly planted trees, winding streets and is adjacent to the Philbrook Museum of Art and Woodward Park, site of the Tulsa Rose Garden.

 Renaissance

 Renaissance neighborhood is between 11th Street (Route 66) and 15th Street and Lewis Avenue on the west to Harvard Avenue on the east with Delaware Avenue cutting through the middle.
 The University of Tulsa is just north of 11th St. on the east side of Delaware.
 It's a mix of 1920s bungalows and 1930s revival style houses with houses of other eras mixed in, from very new to a few pre-20s houses that were moved from the site of Central High School (now the PSO HQ) in the mid 20s.
 Renaissance is also a mix of single family homes and a number of duplexes and the east side of Delaware has housed many TU students over the years.